 Some of the common causes of insomnia are poor bedtime habits, such as:

 - Spending a lot of time on social media late in the evening, subjecting your eyes to too much of the harmful blue light

 - Engaging in stimulating activities like watching movies or playing video games late in the evening

 - Consuming too much dinner, or eating too quickly, either of which causes indigestion and flatulence, making it difficult to enjoy your sleep

 One of the top natural secrets to having a quality sleep is avoiding any of these aberrant behaviors.

 Hopefully one of the these natural sleep aids works for you.
 Remember to seek the advice of a physician in case of serious sleep issues lasting longer than four weeks or seriously disrupting your ability to work or function during the day.
-If you decide to go the natural route instead of prescription medication, you can easily get a medical marijuana card online using a service like Veriheal.
+If you decide to go the natural route instead of prescription medication, you can easily talk to a certified cannabis coach or medical marijuana doctor.